-Mentoring program at the 2019 Pears Program: SID Israel took a leading role in building a mentoring program to requote to guides that will mentor the entrepreneurs in creating impact-oriented WASH technologies for humanitarian settings.
-We help to requote mentors with expertise in WASH (water, sanitation and hygiene) or field experience in humanitarian settings (or international development, if and when relevant)
+Mentoring program at the 2019 Pears Program: SID-Israel took a leading role in building a mentoring program to recruit mentors who will guide entrepreneurs in creating impact-oriented WASH technologies for humanitarian settings.
+We help to recruit mentors with expertise in WASH (WAter, Sanitation and Hygiene) or field experience in humanitarian settings (or international development when relevant).

 Policy & Public Outreach